 All campaign materials will be made available on the campaign’s website, UNFE.org, and be designed for easy sharing via social media.

 I am pleased to announce that a number of celebrities with a commitment to equality have already pledged to support Free & Equal, including by helping us to get our message out through social media.
-They include the U.S. pop star Ricky Martin, renowned South African singer and ‘Princess of Africa’ Yvonne Chaka Chaka, Bollywood actress Celina Jaitly, and Brazilian singer Daniela Mercury.
+They include Yvonne Chaka Chaka, who we just heard from, along with U.S. pop star Ricky Martin, Bollywood actress Celina Jaitly and Brazilian singer Daniela Mercury.
 We will be announcing additional celebrity champions of equality as the campaign unfolds.

 Finally, like many people, my thoughts in recent weeks have been with President Nelson Mandela – a moral giant not just for this country but for the whole world.
 I think we have probably all found ourselves reflecting on the lessons President Mandela taught us.
 Among them, that real equality admits no exceptions … that to enjoy freedom we must not only cast off our own chains, but also learn to live in a way that respects the freedom of others.